sttk/jsdom-browser.screen-orientation/README.md

 [jsdom-browser][jsdom-browser-url] is a simulator of a Web browser with [JSDOM][jsdom-url].

-> This module is implemented along the [Screen Orientation API on 06 July 2018][spec-url].
+> This module is implemented along the [Screen Orientation API on 26 September 2018][spec-url].
 This specification may become older than the [latest version][latest-spec-url].

 ## Install